-For canned and baking goods, I go to the little Supermarché Utile in Ouakam or Leader Price in Almadies because they carry 80% of what I want…and without that funky smell from Hypermarché Exclusif, although they do have a wide selection of spices and items I haven’t found elsewhere.
+For canned and baking goods, I go to the little Supermarché Utile in Ouakam or Casino in Almadies because they carry 80% of what I want…and without that funky smell from Hypermarché Exclusif, although they do have a wide selection of spices and items I haven’t found elsewhere.
 Casino is generally most expensive, but a decent selection if you need a one-stop shop.
 I want to love Auchan (and I do love the prices and their generic brand), but some of them just feel like the aisles are really crowded in, making it hard to see items up high, and the “lines” require busting out your elbows to hold your place.

 Of course, I hit the American Food Store in Almadies regularly for BBQ sauce, tortillas chips, Kraft mac & cheese…

 Be sure to check out your local buutik too!
 You’ll be amazed…